posener/gitfs/README.md

 such as opening a file or listing a directory.
-Additionally, the [./fsutil](./fsutil) package provides enhancements over the `http.FileSystem` object (They can work with any object that implements the interface) such as loading Go templates in the standard way, or walking over the filesystem.
+Additionally, the [./fsutil](./fsutil) package provides enhancements over the `http.FileSystem` object (They can work with any object that implements the interface) such as loading Go templates in the standard way, walking over the filesystem, and applying glob patterns on a filesystem.

 Supported features: